Illinois Compiled Statutes

 "Prevention" means an interactive process of individuals, families, schools,

 religious organizations, communities and regional, state and national

-organizations to reduce alcoholism, prevent the use of illegal drugs and the
+organizations whose goals are to reduce the prevalence of substance use disorders, prevent the use of illegal drugs and the

 abuse of legal drugs by persons of all ages, prevent the use of alcohol by

 minors, build the capacities of individuals and systems, and promote healthy